Question tags with answers – What are tag questions

 We use direct and indirect speech (quoted speech) to convey the speaker’s words without any changes or sometimes with some changes.
 There are two different

 What is a noun?
-Noun is the name of a person, thing, place, or animal.
-For instance: ‘John, khan, country, cat, dog, table, clothes, and
+A noun is the name of a person, thing, place, or animal.
+For instance: ‘John, Khan, country, cat, dog, table, clothes,

 What is a Conjunction?
 A conjunction is used to connect words, phrases, clauses, and sentences.
-We call them words joiners also.
+We call them word joiners, also.
 In this article, we

 Transitional Words(phrases).
 DEFINITION: It is taken from the word transfer which means to take us from one idea to another idea.
 More clearly: The transition words/phrases